blin/losrs/README.md

   but not necessarily the one that was due for review.
   This is a consequence of not tracking the position of cards in the page, and updating code matching on prompt.
+* Cards with cloze deletions do not have a three stage review (show prompt, show response with cloze block hidden, show response with cloze block shown), and instead have a normal two stage review
+  (show prompt, show response).